 Tan Xin Pei 谭鑫培 (tán xīn péi) was one of the most famous Laosheng actors in Peking Opera history.

 Hongsheng 红生 (hóng shēng)

-Hongsheng are a version of the Laosheng but with a red face.
+Hongsheng is a version of the Laosheng but with a red face.

 Xiaosheng 小生 (xiǎo shēng)